3 Weeks in Spain and Portugal: 2 Itineraries

 How to get around

-The main mode of transportation both in Spain and Portugal are buses, trains, planes, and cars.
+The main modes of transportation both in Spain and Portugal are buses, trains, planes, and cars.
 To get around the cities, you can use ride-hailing apps such as Uber, Bolt, Moovit, and Cabify.
-Make sure these apps are downloaded on your phone, and the payment is setup before you arrive here.
+Make sure these apps are downloaded on your phone, and the payment is set before you arrive here.

 Here are some more tips about transportation in Portugal and Spain: